redbadger/awesome-badger/chriswhealy/FractalWASM/02 Initial Implementation/02/README.md

 const mandelEarlyBailout = (x, y) => isInMainCardioid(x,y) || isInPeriod2Bulb(x,y)
 ```

-One other important point to note is that these functions must be passed the (`x`,`y`) ***coordinate*** value of the pixel, not its pixel ***location*** in the canvas.
-This means that for the sake of efficiency, we need to convert the pixel location values stored in the loop counters `ix` and `iy` into coordinates of the complex plane before passing them either to the early bail out check, or the escape time algorithm itself.
+One other important point to note is that these functions must be passed the (`x`,`y`) ***coordinates*** of the point in the complex plane, not the pixel ***location*** on the canvas.
+Therefore, we need to transform the pixel location in the loop counters `ix` and `iy`, into complex plane coordinates before passing them either to the early bail out check, or the escape time algorithm itself.

 Hence the calls to `pixel2XCoord` and `pixel2YCoord` have been moved out of function `escapeTime()`